 Make a loose knot on the bottom of the bundle and begin wrapping the twine around the bundle tightly in a spiral up and the back down and then tie a knot to the loose bottom knot.

 You want the leaves to be dry.
-If your bundle is not fully dried, hang upside down in a dry sunny spot until the leaves are dry and brittle.
+Hang the sage bundle upside down in a dry sunny spot until the leaves are dry and brittle.

 5. Light it up